issacdowling/selfhostedsmarthomeguide/README.md

 Progress made on this integration happens [here](https://gitlab.com/issacdowling/jellypy).

-#### Here is a reminder to myself to make this into a slots protgram eventually so that it's even more hands-off.
+#### Here is a reminder to myself to make this into a slots program eventually so that it's even more hands-off.

 #### Also, authenticating in a way that makes sense will come one day.